mpiorowski/spring-react-auth/README.md

 npm --prefix ./ui install ./ui
 ```

-## using Docker
+## via Docker

 ### prod
 This one line creates a production ready downsized containers.
-Aftert the automatic startup, the application is ready.
+After the automatic startup, which may take a while, the application is ready to work.
 ```
 docker-compose -f docker-compose.prod.yml up -d --build
 ```
 Access via http://localhost

 ### dev
-Create a more "fat" containers, which are ready for develompment (live code reloading).
+Creates a more "fat" containers, which are ready for develompment (live code reloading).
 ```
 docker-compose -f docker-compose.dev.yml up -d --build
 ```